-In 2016, the number of children born in Helsinki was 6,803.
-To each one thousand 15–49-year-old women in the city, 41 children were born.
-This figure, the crude birth rate (fertility rate), was 38 for Finnish- or Sami-speaking women, 40 for Swedish-speaking women, and 58 for women with a foreign mother tongue.
+In 2017, the number of children born in Helsinki was 6,566.
+To each one thousand 15–49-year-old women in the city, 40 children were born.
+This figure, the crude birth rate (fertility rate), was 36 for Finnish-, Sami- or Swedish-speaking women and 56 for women with a foreign mother tongue.

 Fertility varies with language group.
-Of large language groups, the fertility rate of Estonian-, Russian-, English- and Chinese-speaking people differs very little from that of the population with a national mother tongue.
+Of large language groups, the fertility rate of Russian-, Estonian- and English-speaking people differs very little from that of the population with a national mother tongue.
 On the other hand, the total fertility rate of Somali-, Arabic- and Kurdish-speaking residents was over two times higher than that of the whole population.
-In all, the fertility of foreign-language speakers has fallen in the 2000s, while that of the population with a national mother tongue has remained constant.
+In all, the fertility of foreign-language speakers has fallen in the 2000s, while that of the population with a national mother tongue has remained more constant.